 - organisations and entities which the department provides funding to.

-It applies to a broad range of situations where interaction with children may occur.
-For example, the Child Safe Policy will apply when staff come into contact with children:
+It applies to a broad range of situations where interaction with children and young people may occur.
+For example, the Child Safe Policy will apply when staff come into contact with children and young people:

 - in the youth justice system